dec4234/JavaDestinyAPI/README.md

 </dependency>
 ```

+If you happen to need a JAR version, check out [releases](https://github.com/dec4234/JavaDestinyAPI/releases).

 Check out the [wiki](https://github.com/dec4234/JavaDestinyAPI/wiki/Getting-Started) for more specific examples and information.

 ## How's it made?
-There is both offical and unoffical documentation for the API available on [destinydevs.github.io](http://destinydevs.github.io/BungieNetPlatform/docs/Endpoints) and on the [offical bungie api documentation](https://bungie-net.github.io/).
+There is both official and unofficial documentation for the API available on [destinydevs.github.io](http://destinydevs.github.io/BungieNetPlatform/docs/Endpoints) and on the [offical bungie api documentation](https://bungie-net.github.io/).

 ### TO-DO
-- Managing inventory / Item transfering
+- Managing inventory / Item transferring
 - ASync pulls of large lists such as members of clans (Split the list into 2 or 3 parts to be ran concurrently)
 - Comprehensive Wiki / Youtube tutorials